 - Pyelonephritis: Similar symptoms of cystitis but usually will have flank pain, fever, and other systemic symptoms

-- Elderly: Apart from a typical presentation they tend to have altered mental status, lethargy, and generalized weakness.
+- Elderly: Apart from a typical presentation, they may tend to have altered mental status, lethargy, and generalized weakness.

 Cystis can be either complicated or uncomplicated, and the workup, as well as treatment, is guided by identifying which category the patient falls into.

-Complicated: Anatomical or systemic factors that increase the chance of infection like male gender, diabetes, immunosuppression, polycystic kidney, hospital-acquired, bladder outflow obstruction (prostate hypertrophy, urethral stricture), neuropathic bladder (multiple sclerosis, diabetes mellitus), catheterization or ureter stent, ureterolithiasis, genitourinary surgery or malignancy, vesicoureteral reflux
+Complicated: Anatomical or systemic factors that increase the chance of infection like male gender, poorly controlled diabetes, immunosuppression, renal failure (polycystic kidney), hospital-acquired, bladder outflow obstruction (prostatic hypertrophy, urethral stricture), neuropathic bladder (multiple sclerosis, diabetes mellitus), urethral catheterization or ureteral stenting, ureterolithiasis, genitourinary surgery or malignancy, vesicoureteral reflux and incomplete bladder emptying.

 Self Diagnosis and Diagnosis by Telephone